yonatankarp/yonatankarp.com/ckx66tytv0eqnoes1h6uvf34v.md

     }

     /**
-     * Reads all tweets from `tweets.txt` file under resources
+     * Reads all tweets from the `tweets.txt` file in the resources
-     * directory and tweet them one by one.
-     * with a delay between them
+     * directory and tweets them one by one with a delay between each.
      */
     private fun tweetAll() {
         val tweets = getResourceAsLines("tweets.txt")